mLucas55/route-lab/Lab 3/readme.md

 # Running The Application (Browser)

-1. Clone this repo to your local machine
+1. Clone this repo to your local machine (VSCode Recommended)
 2. Open a terminal in the working directory.
 3. In the terminal, type: "node main.js"
 4. Copy the URL and paste it into Postman